mlauinger/PokerHands/README.md

 ## Run the Program

-Prerequisites you need Maven and Java 8
+Prerequisites: Maven and JDK 8

 1) Clone the repository:
 ```